eleanorbain/Ethics-Group-7/README.md

   * Model may struggle to correctly understand handwritings with regional difference from the United States (the dataset’s origin) and have a worse validity.
   * Model may perform worse in untested environments, such as ones with excess or little light.
 * **Unexpected Results:**
-  * Model may perform slightly better or worse than our reported accuracy when run in a new environment because we failed to successfully include a seed that would make the model reproducible.
+  * Model performance may vary slightly from reported accuracy in new environments due to the absence of a fixed random seed, which limits full reproducibility.
-  * Model produced an AUC metric of exactly 1.00 which implies that it could be overfit to the given data.
+  * Model achieved an AUC of 1.00 on the provided dataset, indicating potential overfitting.